fiksn/dlc-intro/dlc.md

 #### Contract

-Alice bets on "heads" and creates an output from that UTXO that can be spent using the private key for some public key Ai that is defined as A + sHEADS * G
+Alice bets on "heads" and creates an output from that UTXO that can be spent using the private key for some public key Ai that is defined as **A + sHEADS * G**.

 That is her public key but skewed with an encryptor (sHEADS * G) which is publicly known (depending on R from Olivia).
 She signs the transaction, but without Bob's signature that can't be broadcasted to the network.